Abdullatif2/TwinShield/README.md

 ---

-## 1. Repository purpose
+## Repository purpose

 The repository provides:

-1. a synthetic O-RAN-edge security simulator;
+1. O-RAN-edge security simulator;
 2. an analytical grey-box DT used for pre-actuation safety screening;
 3. heuristic ungated and DT-gated controllers;
 4. Ollama-backed LLM planners operating over a bounded remediation catalog;
 5. JSON-schema validation for LLM action selection;
 6. scripts for running experiments, saving logs, and generating figures/tables; and
-7. the numerical parameter values used in the paper artifact.
+7. The numerical parameter values used in the paper artifact.

 The paper intentionally keeps the performance evaluation concise.
 This README records the implementation-specific numerical values so that readers can inspect, reproduce, or modify the artifact without overloading the manuscript.

 ---

-## 2. High-level architecture
+## High-level architecture

 TwinShield follows a bounded reasoning and safe actuation design: